 Notes

-- Cover unused wrappers with a damp towel while wrapping lumpia to prevent them from drying out and turning brittle.
+- Cover unused wrappers with a damp towel while wrapping lumpia to prevent them from drying out.

 - If you can't securely seal lumpia with just water, use a cornstarch slurry instead by combining 1 tablespoon cornstarch and 1 tablespoon water.